ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 Parent Compoment Name => Unique ID of the Scoped Session Service => Render Mode of the Component
 ```

+## Behaviours

+Switch between components and noting the render modes and the Id's of the Scoped conponent.
+You will find various combinations that confuse.
+I'll look at a few and explain.

-Everything is SSSR.
-Why?
+### Everything is SSSR on the Home Page

-Take alook at `App.razor`.
-The two top level components have no render mode set.
-They therefore use the default:  SSSR.
-Therefore both `Router` and  `Layout` are also statically rendered.
+Review `App.razor`.
+The two top level components have no render mode set: default is therefore SSSR.  `Routes` is rendered SSSR, so `Router` and  `Layout` are also statically rendered.

 ```csharp
 <!DOCTYPE html>